kurtmoser/aoc2018/README.md

 An interesting approach presented in solutions megathread is using complex numbers to represent positions and velocities on x,y grid.
 Also take note how turning becomes a simple multiplication of velocity by +1j or -1j in that case.

 Note: To iterate over list indexes and values use *for i, v in enumerate(list)*

+### Day 14

+Both parts can be (or rather are intended to be) solved by brute force.
+Pay attention that at each step we add either one or two new recipes to the list (recipe sums range from 0+0=0 to 9+9=18).
+This means that for part 2 when growing recipes list we cannot assume that pattern we are looking for occurs exactly at the end of recipes list - if two recipes were added then pattern may also be shifted one to the left (i.e. we need to check for sublist at 2 different positions).

+Slight optimization can be added by tracking whether we added one or two recipes on last iteration and avoiding second sublist check unless indeed necessary (this accounted for ~16s -> ~14s speed bump for part 2 on test machine but was left uncommited).